jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: This is fantastic.
 I clearly need to read this book.

-**Bob**:Oh, yeah no no you absolutely have to read just the the title of the first book is protector and You will love it and there you go this hyper intelligent being which does which the way Niven writes about it is that they are tinkerers and
+**Bob**: Oh, yeah no no you absolutely have to read just the the title of the first book is protector and You will love it and there you go this hyper intelligent being which does which the way Niven writes about it is that they are tinkerers and

 They just tinker things together.
 Oh, and you know, a faster than light drive?
 Sure, tinker that together in the afternoon.
 No problem. ah You know, I need a telescope that can see across the galaxy.
 Well, I'll just build a black hole out there.
 And that's a nice gravitational lens.
 And then I'll use that to see what's going on outside of the galaxy.
 Very interesting, you know, machine and very interesting creatures, hyper intelligent creatures.

 **Jesse**: That's really funny because I think it's, I've been thinking about, this is a weird thing to think about, but I've been thinking about puberty and how before puberty, I think about what the hell is puberty for, right?
 Like why not just from the get-go have fully matured sexual organs and so on.
 And I think about the mental effects and it seems like puberty is kind of there so that you have this period of just learning and just being purely like you're just absorbing information.
 It's all this intellectual stuff.
 And then you become self-conscious and you know you become an adult and all these things.
 And it's kind of like, to some extent, some of the best intellectuals are kind of childlike, if that makes sense.
 It's like they somehow maintain that childlike curiosity.

-**Bob**:Yes.
+**Bob**: Yes.
 Yes.

 **Jesse**: And it's funny how in in that story, you've got the breeders who are very, you start as the breeder, you're very uncurious, and then you eat the fruit.
 And it's like a puberty but in reverse, where it's like, okay, now I'm going to just focus on tinkering and curiosity.
 So that's really interesting.

-**Bob**:Well, now that you have said that, you absolutely must read the book.
+**Bob**: Well, now that you have said that, you absolutely must read the book.

 **Jesse**: Okay, maybe it's a maybe it's another plot twist.

 All right, cool.
 Well, that's basically that's basically an hour.
 And that's all the questions that I had for you, Bob.

-**Bob**:Oh, good.
+**Bob**: Oh, good.

 **Jesse**: So yeah, I want to thank you for coming on the podcast.

-**Bob**:Well, we fit that right in then.
+**Bob**: Well, we fit that right in then.
 Of course.

 **Jesse**: I want to recommend to my audience go and buy functional design.
 It was a fantastic book.
 I enjoyed reading it.
 And just as a closing thing, you know, where can people find you and what are you doing next?

-**Bob**:Um, so you can find me on Twitter.
+**Bob**: Um, so you can find me on Twitter.
 I'm at uncle Bob Martin.
 You can find me on the web.
 I'm a clean coder.com or clean coders.com.
 Both of those work.

 And the project that I am in the middle of right now is a book on software history. which goes all the way back to Charles Babbage and then crawls forward through Grace Hopper and people like Dykstra and all the way up to the guys who invented C, Dennis Ritchie and Ken Thompson and Brian Kernahan. and then goes through the things that I witnessed in my career and then a projection to the future.